lupin408/blockchain-service-registry/README.md

 ```
 node server/server.js
 ```
-By default, it is listening on port 3000.
+By default, it should be listening on port 3000.